pokt-network/docs/paths/node-runner/zero-to-node/1-2-configure-dns.md

 # 1-2: Configure DNS

 Pocket nodes require a DNS name.
 DNS ([Domain Name Service](https://www.cloudflare.com/learning/dns/what-is-dns/)) names are used to map an IP address to more human-friendly names.
-So rather than rather than referencing a server with an address like `134.23.153.21` we can use a name like `pokt001.pokt.run`.
+So rather than referencing a server with an address like `134.23.153.21` we can use a name like `pokt001.pokt.run`.

 {% hint style="info" %}
  Most domain registrars allow you to add DNS records.
 The steps are similar but refer to the DNS setup documentation for your provider.